-Pomo-what?
 Pomodoro is Italian for tomato.
 The Pomodoro Technique® is centered around the idea of using a tomato timer to get things done.
 What does that have to do with organizing, you ask?
 It’s all about efficiency and productivity.

-I use this approach often when I’m working on huge, overwhelming decluttering and organizing projects.
-It’s a simple yet effective approach you can use to stay on track while working on any big project, not just organizing.
+It’s the approach I used while successfully decluttering and organizing my garage in February.
+It’s a simple yet effective method you can use to stay on track while working on any big organizing project.
 This time management technique was credited by Francesco Cirillo in the late 1980s.

-After your break, set the timer for another 25 minutes and get back to organizing.
+After your break, set the timer for another 15-25 minutes and get back to organizing.
 The short bursts of work with systematic breaks keep you from burning out too quickly.
-Less burn-out means you’ll be more likely to finish your project in a timely manner (no pun intended).
+Less burn-out means you’ll be more likely to finish your project in a timely manner (see what I did there?)